 A conversation between Yahweh and David was somehow transformed into a heavenly dialogue between two Lords.

 In contrast to Psalms 110:1, the words “LORD” and “my Lord” found in Acts 2:34 and Matthew 22:44 are identical.
-The only distinction between them is the capitalization of the letters, which, as previously mentioned, represents a concept that is nonsensical.
+The only distinction between them is the capitalization of the letters, which, as previously mentioned, represents a nonsensical concept.

 - Translated as “Lord,” the etymology of the Greek word kyrios (Strong’s reference G2962) is not derived from the Hebrew word for Yahweh.
 It is important to understand the implications of this deception.